This post may contain affiliate links. Please read my disclosure policy.

 How to Make Squash Casserole

 Preheat your oven to 350 degrees Fahrenheit.
-Melt 2 tablespoons of butter in medium skillet or saute pan over medium-low heat.
+Melt 2 tablespoons of butter in a medium skillet or saute pan over medium-low heat.
 Add squash and onions and cook until tender.

-Spray a 9×13 casserole dish with cooking spray and pour squash casserole mixture into the baking dish.
+Spray a 9×13 casserole dish with cooking spray and pour the squash casserole mixture into the baking dish.
 Top evenly with crushed Ritz crackers.

 Allow cooked squash casserole to sit for about 3 minutes before serving.